stevenrobertson/sd-docs/report/biblio.md

 - *Source*: Self made based on Java Appplication (http://to-campos.planetaclix.pt/fractal/koch.html).
 - *Date*: 15 May 2007
-- *Author*: António Miguel de Campos
+- *Author*: AntÃ³nio Miguel de Campos
 - *Description*: 7 first steps of the building of the von Koch curve in animated gif.
 Notice the parallel corresponding diameters present in the inner rhomboids.

 <!-- Statistical Self Similarity of a tree -->